 - Surgical margins that cannot be microscopically assessed or are less then 2 mm.

-- Collagen vascular disease, specifically dermatomyositis with a CPK level above normal
+- Collagen vascular disease, specifically dermatomyositis with a creatine phosphokinase

-or with an active skin rash, systemic lupus erythematosis or scleroderma.
+(CPK) level above normal or with an active skin rash, systemic lupus erythematosis or

 - Pregnancy or lactation at the time of proposed radiation.
 Women of reproductive